 Can You Use Mobile Data Without a SIM Card?

 Mobile data requires a SIM card no matter which way you want to slice it.
-This is because this type of data gets sent over your mobile service’s network – not WiFi.
-Hence, if you do not have a SIM card, you won’t use mobile data.
+This is because this data gets sent over your mobile service’s network – not WiFi.
+Hence, you won’t use mobile data if you do not have a SIM card.

-Typically, loading a data-only chip in your SIM tray is cheaper in terms of a monthly plan.
-If you’re not making lots of calls and are looking for a budget plan, this option is ideal for you!
+Typically, loading a data-only chip in your SIM tray is cheaper than a monthly plan.
+If you’re not making many calls and are looking for a budget plan, this option is ideal!